Stonehenge road tunnel: 2005 proposal

 On 31 October 2005 a Government steering group was set up to look at possible solutions, with the aim of choosing an "option in keeping with the special requirements of the location that is affordable, realistic and deliverable."
 The review presented five options – the published tunnel scheme, a cut and cover tunnel, a 'partial solution' (involving a roundabout but maintaining the current road), and two overland bypass routes.
 Some of these plans have been criticised as being damaging to both archaeology and biodiversity, including the stone curlew, barn owls, bats, and the chalk grassland habitat.
 Five options were considered including diverting the A303 further away and only closing the A344.
 The group expected to produce a report in 2006, taking into account the results of public consultation which started on 23 January 2006 and ran until 24 April 2006.

 On 6 December 2007, Roads Minister Tom Harris announced that the whole scheme had been cancelled due to increased costs of £540 million.
 English Heritage expressed disappointment whilst the group Save Stonehenge (now Stonehenge Alliance) were pleased with the outcome.
 The Highways Agency stated that they would continue to work on small scale improvements to the A303.

-A344 closure
+2010 proposal and A344 closure

 A revised proposal, of closing the A344 road between Stonehenge Bottom and Byway 12, and closing part of the B3086, was put forward in 2010.
 This also proposed a new roundabout to replace the Airman's Corner junction and improvements to the Longbarrow roundabout on the A303.

 A planning inquiry to consider the proposal began in June 2011.
 In July 2012 work began on the £27 million project, which involved the closure and grassing over of part of the A344 and the closing of the underpass beneath the road at the monument entrance.
 In December 2013 the new visitors' centre at Airman's Corner on the A360 was opened.
 Shuttle buses take visitors to the monument along the old A344 road, a distance of approximately 2.4 km.